fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - This is from Anthropic docs, but the principle generally similar.
 - This doc said that when choosing the models, there are 3 factors that we need to consider: Capabilities, Speed or Latency, and Costs.

-## Costs (Claude Docs)
+## Costs

-- About cost, this is quite straightforward.
-- One of the nuance about cost is, it's easy to assume we can just see the pricing table and then compare the number here.
-- For example, by looking at this table, we can conclude that Opus 4 will cost 5x times than Sonnet 4 here.
-- the issue is: different model will use different number of token.
-- So that's why the better way to compare the cost is to collect the dataset, like we mention previously.
-- So we can just run the dataset for each model that we want to test, and then we can compare the cost.
 - For my app, I'm not really care about costs, because this app is only for personal use, and I also don't play that much.
 - So what I really care here are: capabilities and latency.

 ## Capabilities and Latency (OpenAI Docs)

-- About the capabilities, I found that Reasoning Model is produce better output for my app.
+- About the capabilities, I found that Reasoning Model produce better output for my app.
 - GO TO OPENAI DOCS
 - CHECK REASONING MODELS PAGE ON OPENAI DOCS.
 - READ 1ST PARAGRAPH.
-- But the issue with reasoning model is: they have high latency than reasoning model.
+- But the issue with reasoning model is: they have high latency than non-reasoning model.
 - And for my use case here: I need an instant response.
 So if I use reasoning model, the output is better, but I need to wait longer.
 - And for this specific case, it's not the trade-off that I want to make.
-- MOVE TO BEST PRACTICE.
-- CHECK WHEN TO USE REASONING MODELS.
-- and here is the one that related to my use case: visual reasoning.
-- I got better results using reasoning models.
-- but for my case here, I need instant response, and I also don't mind if the AI give me false-positive.
-- that's why i go to with 4.1
+- that's why I go to with 4.1 which is non-reasoning model.
 - but I can imagine, maybe I can use this tools on competitive duels,
   - not use that for cheating.
   - but maybe analyze my gameplay while I'm playing.